 If ACC is engaged, driver action may be required when ACC cannot apply sufficient braking because of approaching a vehicle too rapidly.

-When this condition occurs, the collision alert will display on the instrument cluster and eight beeps will sound from the front.
+When this condition occurs, the collision alert symbol on the HUD will flash on the windshield.
+Fither eight beeps will sound from the front, or both sides of the Safety